KaiYan289/RLpapersnote/README.md

 76. Figures and its captions should be self-contained, especially in appendix where the space is unlimited; put settings and brief conclusion there.

 77. The most important hyperparam for PPO is #update epoch and update interval (# env steps).

+78. Boil down your slides (in mind); nobody will parse a slide that is full of text.

+79. BC is a good baseline if a complete trajectory presents, and if the initial position is of small variance.
+On discrete MDP, the best BC result is simply counting transitions and do random action if current state is never witnessed.

+80. Continuing from 79, you should be pessimistic in offline RL / IL, so that you policy does not astray from what you have witnessed.

 # Useful Linux Debugging Commands